 Materials and records in the Archives & Special Collections are historical in nature.
 They may contain stereotypes, such as those related to race, ethnicity, and gender, and other language and imagery that are inappropriate by today's standards.
 Materials and records are retained in order to fully represent the historical record and are presented in their original format, without context, for research in person or through online access.
 The materials and records are made accessible without endorsing any historical viewpoints.
-Archives & Special Collections is guided by their mission and by the core values of the Society of American Archivists.
+Archives & Special Collections is guided by their mission, the diversity mission statement of the University Libraries, the core values and beliefs on diversity and inclusion of the University of Nebraska - Lincoln, and the core values of the Society of American Archivists.

 The material within the Archives & Special Collections is protected under the copyright law of the United States (Title 17, U.S. Code).